• Skip to primary navigation

 Make the Crispy Tortilla Bowls

-2. Bake until the tortillas are lightly browned around the edges, about 12 minutes.
-Carefully remove the bowls from the oven and allow to cool for a couple of minutes before removing the tortillas.
+• Bake until the tortillas are lightly browned around the edges, about 10 minutes.
+Carefully remove the bowls from the oven and place them on a cooling rack.
+Allow them to cool for a couple of minutes before carefully removing the the tortillas.
+(Note 2)

 Make the Lentil Walnut Taco Filling

-1. Coat the bottom of a large skillet with oil and place it over medium heat.
-Once the oil is hot, add the onion and sauté until translucent, about 5 minutes.
-Add the garlic and saute 1 minute more, until very fragrant.
+• Coat the bottom of a large skillet with oil and place it over medium heat.
+Once the oil is hot, add the onion.
+Sweat the onion until soft and translucent, about 5 minutes.

 Assemble the Salads